davideliason/davidposts.com/source/_posts/BSG-Enigma-Exploring-The-Mystical-Elements-of-the-Best-SciFi-Series-Ever.md

 {% asset_img Laser-Cut-RPi-589x349px.jpg Laser Cut Opening for RPi. %}

 I then created the rest of the container protecting the Raspberry Pi, by using a bandsaw to cut acrylic sheets and pieces of wood to the appropriate dimensions.
-Because the RPi needed access to the GPIO ports, I creaeted an opening in the back:
+Because the RPi needed access to the GPIO ports, I created an opening in the back:
 &nbsp;

 {% asset_img BSG_Enclosure1.jpg Rest of the Enclosure. %}

 And then, with the top attached, the full enclosure looked like this:
+&nbsp;

 {% asset_img enclosure_front.jpg The Enclosure. %}

 Concurrently while building the enclosure, I worked on the smarts.
-First, I tried to bring in GPS capabilities, but unfortunately fried that micocontroller:
+First, I tried to bring in GPS capabilities, but unfortunately fried that micocontroller (also called "letting out the smoke", something you do not want to do):
 &nbsp;

 {% asset_img GPS-To-Arduino.jpg The GPS module attached to Arduino Uno. %}